Written by Meyer Dolinsky, Arthur H. Singer, and Gene Roddenberry

 Amid an episode that is pretty awful in many ways, we have moments of social justice that Star Trek became known for.
 Indeed, I don’t know how people can call themselves fans of the series now and align themselves on the side of right-wing politicians here in the U.S. They must have missed a lot when watching the series.

 The Enterprise responds to a distress call on an unexplored planet.
 Captain Kirk (William Shatner), Mr. Spock (Leonard Nimoy), and Doctor McCoy (DeForrest Kelley) beam down.
-Unlike the previous episode, they have no space-suits and no drawn weapons.
+Unlike the previous episode, they have no space suits and no drawn weapons.
 So much for a lesson learned.

 They are greeted by Alexander (Michael Dunn) a dwarf of a man who says this society thinks of themselves as “Plato’s Children” and call themselves Platonians.
 He brings McCoy to treat a wounded man known as Parmen (Liam Sullivan), the leader of the Platonians.
 When Parmen is in pain, he exhibits psychokinetic power that tosses the Enterprise around as if in a storm.
-On the planet, objects are hurled through the air and the other people are attacked.
+On the planet, objects are hurled through the air and other people are attacked.
 He almost chokes Alexander to death psychokinetically.

 These people traveled to Earth during the time of the Greek civilization.
-They admired it so much, they modeled their own society on it.
+They admired it so much, that they modeled their own society on it.
 His wife, Philana (Barbara Babcock) claims to be more than 2,000 years old.

 Once Parmen recovers, it becomes apparent he has little interest in letting the Enterprise or any of the crew leave.
 In particular, they want Doctor McCoy to stay with them.
 McCoy refuses, at which point Parmen begins using his powers to toy with and torture Captain Kirk and Mr. Spock.